JLMuehlbauer/food-sales-prediction/README.md

 Overall, the single decision regression tree performed slightly better than the linear regression in both R-squared and RMSE calculated from the test set.

 The test set R-squared for the single decision tree was 0.5947 while the same metric for the linear regression model was 0.5685.
-The higher value for decision tree indicates that the model better can better explain the variance in the item outlet sales with the available features.
+The higher value for decision tree indicates that the model can better explain the variance in the item outlet sales with the available features.

 The test set RMSE for the decision tree was $1057.42, the same metric for the linear regression was $1091.05.
 These are very close in value but there is still a slight edge for the decision tree.
 Overall, the decision tree predicts with slightly lower residuals (when punishing large error predictions)